ElektraInitiative/libelektra/doc/TESTING.md

 ### Shell Recorder

-The more elegant way to specify script tests are via the so called shell recorder using Markdown Syntax.
+The more elegant way to specify script tests are via the so called Shell Recorder using Markdown Syntax.

 See [here](/tests/shell/shell_recorder/tutorial_wrapper/README.md).